rainmannyc/PyBer_Analysis/README.md

 ## **Overview**

 The purpose of the Pyber analysis was to create a summary dataframe to show the differences in ride sharing data by city type from the data we have been collecting as well as the dataframes we created earlier.
-Another request V. Isualize has also assigned me and Omar is to create a multiple line graph that shows the total weekly fares by each city type as well.
+The request was to create a multiple line graph that shows the total weekly fares by each city type as well.

 ### **Results**